ms08724919483-ops/sales-analysis-dashboard/README.md

-# Sales Performance Dashboard
+# Sales Trends and Insights
 SQL Project to analyze sales data and generate insights.

 ## 📊 Project Overview

-This project is a **SQL-based Sales Analysis Dashboard** built using a realistic dataset of **Customers, Products, and Sales transactions**.
+This project is a **SQL-based Sales Trends and Insights** built using a realistic dataset of **Customers, Products, and Sales transactions**.
 A complete end-to-end ***Sales Analysis Project using SQL (MySQL) + Power BI***.
 This project demonstrates database design, SQL queries for business insights, and interactive dashboard visualization.
 &ensp;